smartdevicelink/sdl_hmi_integration_guidelines/docs/SDL/GetStatusUpdate/index.md

 ### Request

 In case HMI needs to find out current status of PTU and sends _GetStatusUpdate_request_ to SDL, it must respond with the current update status code to HMI.
 The request _GetStatusUpdate_ duplicates the functionality of the notification _OnStatusUpdate_.
-In case the policy update status is being changed.(e.g. an update is finished successfully or retry strategy failed), SDL must send notification _OnStatusUpdate_ to HMI with the corresponding UpdateStatus code, whereas _GetStatusUpdate_ allowes to request the status of policy table at any time, not on update only.
+In case the policy update status is being changed.(e.g. an update is finished successfully or retry strategy failed), SDL must send notification _OnStatusUpdate_ to HMI with the corresponding UpdateStatus code, whereas _GetStatusUpdate_ allows to request the status of policy table at any time, not on update only.

 !!!
 MUST:
 Send a request to SDL if it needs to get a current policy update status according to its workflows.